skybrush-io/skybrush.js/packages/mavlink/README.md

 but this requires one to patch the `gen_js.sh` shell script to look for `message_definitions` in the appropriate folder of the `mavlink` repo.

+## Chnages made to the generated implementations

-Anyhow, the generated implementations are not exactly modern idiomatic JavaScript (to put it mildly), and they use a patched version of the third-party `jspack` and `long` libraries.
+The generated implementations are not exactly modern idiomatic JavaScript (to put it mildly), and they use a patched version of the third-party `jspack` and `long` libraries.
 The patches to `long` are relatively benign and they can easily be traced by diffing the source against the original